Skip to main content

 Cleanup

-After merging the feature branch, please delete the branch and environment.
+After merging the feature branch, please delete the branch and Environment.

 Delete Feature Environment

-1. In the KubeRocketCI portal, return to the environment.
+1. In the KubeRocketCI portal, return to the Environment.

 Delete application from environment

-Delete deployment flow
+Delete deployment

 Delete Feature Branch